-We are thrilled to share with you some highlights each month from our Student Ambassador’s Program.
+We are thrilled to share with you some highlights each month from our Water Ambassador’s Program.

 Each November 20th, the world celebrates children.
 With our Ambassadors, we took a deeper look at how children are affected by water scarcity and unsafe drinking water.
 Girls are often charged with collecting water far from home and risk their safety on the ardous journey.
 Kids miss out on school due to illness from drinking contaminated water.
 Water scarcity can leave us without enough for all our needs, like hygiene.
 Worldwide, children under the age of 5 are most likely to die from diarrhoea, a preventable water-borne illness.
 In 2017, this accounted for 1,300 young children dying each day.
 (UNICEF data)

 Check out the video below made by our youngest Student Ambassador, Hridhaan, on the occasion of World Children’s Day:

 We’re proud of all our Ambassadors, and this month, we want to put a spotlight on Manvith and his school project.
 The team Imagine EcoWarriors– led by Manvith – focused on building a sustainable city “District 2020” on Minecraft: Education Edition for a Global Build Championship by Microsoft and Mojang.
 Read below post and stay tuned.
 Once the judges have given their verdict, we’ll share the video!

 This month our focus was on combatting food waste and the associated waste of water resources.
 We looked into how to lower our water footprint by preventing food waste, making water-wise food choices, and supporting local, sustainable food systems.
 Here are some of the cool things we learned:

 Fact: About 2/3 of household waste is due to food spoilage from not being used in time.
 Don’t get caught out buying food that is too close to its past fresh date and having to toss it out.
 See our post about Expiry Dates.